rwelab/MayoClassifier/README.md

 #Mayo Classifier

-This repository provides the code for creating classification models for clinical text based on mayo scores.
+This repository provides the code for creating classification models for clinical text based on mayo scores. <br />
-For a more detailed reference please refer to our paper "Accurate, Robust, and Scalable Machine Abstraction of Mayo Endoscopic Subscores from Colonoscopy Reports".
+For a more detailed reference please refer to our paper "Accurate, Robust, and Scalable Machine Abstraction of Mayo Endoscopic Subscores from Colonoscopy Reports". <br />
 This project is done by Real World Evidence-Lab.

 Download

-The autoML package that is cutomised for the current study is from AutoGluon
+The autoML package that is cutomised for the current study is from AutoGluon <br />

-AutoGluon enables easy-to-use and easy-to-extend AutoML with a focus on automated stack ensembling, deep learning, and real-world applications spanning text, image, and tabular data
+AutoGluon enables easy-to-use and easy-to-extend AutoML with a focus on automated stack ensembling, deep learning, and real-world applications spanning text, image, and tabular data <br />

 More details can be found at https://auto.gluon.ai/stable/index.html